 Fort Myers Beach Information and Demographics

-The education level of Fort Myers Beach citizens is very high relative to the national average among all cities (21.84%): 39.85% of adults in Fort Myers Beach have a bachelor’s degree or even advanced degree.
+The population of Fort Myers Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.08% of adults in Fort Myers Beach have a bachelor’s degree or even advanced degree.

 The people who call Fort Myers Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fort Myers Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Fort Myers Beach include German, Italian, Irish, English and Polish.
+The greatest number of Fort Myers Beach residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Fort Myers Beach include German, Irish, English, Italian, Polish and French.